Raknoche/Raknoche.github.io/_posts/2016-07-12-MakingAWebsite.md

 The **\_config.yml** file is used by Jekyll to configure site-wide parameters.
 Open the default **\_config.yml** file provided by your theme in a text editor of your choice.
 There should be a number of site-wide parameters that are assigned to generic settings.
 Review the contents of the file and determine which parameters should be replaced with your personal information.
 For instance, there are probably title, url, and contact parameters that need to be changed.
 If you want to add site-wide parameters that do not already exist, or if you want more information on the **\_config.yml** file, see [Jekyll's configuration page](https://jekyllrb.com/docs/configuration/).

 The **\_includes** folder contains HTML files that are later included by the <code>{{ "{% include " }}%}</code> command in other HTML files.
-These files are used to produce sections of your website that are appear in multiple places, such as a comments section or a sidebar.
+These files are used to produce sections of your website that appear in multiple places, such as a comments section or a sidebar.
 There should also be a **head.html** file in this folder, which will be used for the HTML head of each page on your website.

 The **\_layouts** folder contains a number of HTML files that are used to style different pages on your website.
 There is typically a **default.html** file that is used to style the homepage, and a **posts.html** file that is used to style the individual blog posts.
 Layouts are assigned to each section of your website using [YAML front matter](https://jekyllrb.com/docs/frontmatter/).
-You will see instances of YAML front matter defined at the top of some of the HTML and Markdown files that were included with your theme, with the YAML front matter defined between two series of three dashes such as in the example shown below.
+You'll see instances of YAML front matter defined at the top of some of the HTML and Markdown files that were included with your theme, with the YAML front matter defined between two series of three dashes such as in the example shown below.

 ```
 ---